icrto/xML/README.md

  </p>

 <p align="justify">
   Fine-tuning the number of epochs for each phase can be a tricky process, involving several experiments until one gains the necessary intuition for the specific data one is working with.
-To aliviate this problem, we present here the intuition we gained during the development of this work (however, this applied to the datasets we used, but <b>might not hold true for every dataset out there</b>).
+To aliviate this problem, we present here the intuition we gained during the development of this work (however, keep in mind that this applied to the datasets we used, but <b>might not hold true for every dataset out there</b>).
 When starting exploring a new dataset, the <b>first thing</b> we did was <b>train only the classifier</b> to see which performance it could reach and if the classification network was adequate to our problem.
 We usually did this for many epochs (let's say around 100) and tried out different batch sizes, learning rates, optimisers and schedulers.
 After finding the best configuration that's usually the one we sticked with for every training phase.
 </p>

 <p align="justify">